 17 Pages Posted: 23 Jun 2018 Last revised: 16 Oct 2021

 Reforms often target specific forms of police abuse of power.
-We identify a risk of imposing constraints on police power: that police supervisors will sabotage the new rules by substituting one form of abuse for another.
-Police in Venezuela responded to new restrictions on arrests by using more extra-judicial force, and police in Chicago responded to new restrictions on pedestrian stops by making traffic stops instead.
-But in Colombia, where supervisors supported new restrictions on arrests, officers accepted them without substitution toward other types of abuse.
-This comparative evidence informs longstanding debates about the origins of and remedies for police abuse of power.
+We identify a possible unintended consequence of such reforms: that police will sabotage the new rules by substituting one form of abuse for another.
+We show that police in Chicago responded to new restrictions on pedestrian stops in 2015 by making traffic stops instead.
+We also show that police in Venezuela responded to new restrictions on arrests by killing suspects.
+This evidence of substitution, in two very different contexts, can inform policy as well as longstanding debates about the origins of and remedies for police abuse of power.

 Keywords: Police, Delegation, Criminal Justice, Reform, Violence, Conflict, Venezuela

 JEL Classification: D02, D82, D73, D74, K42